What is Heat Treatment?

 Tempering is used to increase the toughness of iron alloys, particularly steel.
 Untampered steel is very hard but is too brittle for most applications.
 Tempering is commonly done after hardening to reduce excess hardness.

 Tempering involves heating the metal to a precise temperature below the critical point, and is often done in air, vacuum or inert atmospheres.

 · Case Hardening

 The outside of the material is hardened while the inside remains soft.
 Since hardening can cause materials to become brittle, case hardening is used for materials that require flexibility while maintaining a durable wear layer.
-Parts that are subject to high pressures and sharp impacts are still commonly case-hardened.
-Examples include firing pins and rifle bolt faces, or engine camshafts.
-In these cases, the surfaces requiring the hardness may be hardened selectively, leaving the bulk of the part in its original tough state.

 Similar to annealing, this process makes the steel more tough and ductile by heating the material to critical temperatures and keeping it at this temperature until transformation occurs.
 Normalizing is high-temperature austenitizing heating cycle followed by cooling in still or agitated air that is performed for a variety of reasons but primarily is performed to homogenize the microstructure and remove any segregation or non-uniformities that may exist at the microscopic level.